Who can attend?

 What type of funding have you received?

 We have received funding through the Department of Culture and Media and LIBOR to provide free training to emergency services until March 2020.
 This means that our training is fully-funded with no costs to the organisations that book us.
+Our current funding period expires at the end of March 2020.

 What do you cover in the content?